 On the other hand, among American universities Stanford was the most rabid nest of the warmist pseudo-science, apparently centered around Stephen Schneider.
 (Today these dubious distinctions are probably held by Penn State and Michael Mann, respectively.)
 Paul Ehrlich and Donald Kennedy were among his colleagues.
-Donald Kennedy also served as president of Stanford University, until got caught in “financial irregularities”.
+Donald Kennedy also served as president of Stanford University until he was caught in “financial irregularities.”

 These developments were unrelated.
-The Internet and computing pioneers studied computer science, electrical engineering and/or business, while the warmists were affiliated with biology and/or environmental studies.
+The internet and computing pioneers studied computer science and electrical engineering and/or business, while the warmists were affiliated with biology and/or environmental studies.
 Nevertheless, the latter successfully leveraged the Stanford brand and the trust of its alumni to brainwash them and others into their alarmist faith.

 Steven Chu, a former Chair of the Physics Department at Stanford, is an interesting crossbreed between the two groups.
-He was a Nobel Laureate in physics, but also a corrupt and incompetent Secretary of Energy in the Obama administration, and a devoted warmist.
+He was a Nobel Laureate in physics, but also a corrupt and incompetent Secretary of Energy in the Obama administration, as well as a devoted warmist.